xalakox/techcancun/README.md

-Techcancun
+TechCancun
 =============

-This is the website that drives [techplaya.com](http://techcancun.com/).
+This is the website that drives [techcancun.com](http://techcancun.com/).
 It's a showcase of people who work in dev/design/biz in Cancun.
 You might want to use it as a starting point for a showcase of your own community.
 Behind the scenes it uses [D3](http://d3js.com/), a really awesome javascript library for manipulating documents based on data.

 MIT License